ubirch/ubirch-protocol-python/docs/DevTools.md

 # Developer Tools

-This file documents how to use the tools that can be found in `tools/`.
+This file documents how to use the tools that can be found in [`tools/`](../tools).

 Intented users are people who want to deep-dive into ubirch technologies or developers at ubirch itself.

-Each on is a commandline tool, implementing uBirch components, that can be experimented around without the need to write Python code.
+These are commandline tools that can be used to quickly accomplish certain tasks without  writing Python code.

-**Peek inside the sourcecode!**

 ## Setup - API Credentials
 Make sure to follow the steps in [GettingStarted](GettingStarted.md) first.